flasherxgapple/debian-termux/README.md

 ```
 pd install debian
 ```
-Note: you can install other distro but in this tutorial i gonna use debian because that's the point
+Note: you can install other distro but in this tutorial im gonna use debian because that's the point

-- after debian was succesfuly installed you can login into it as root
+- after debian was succesfuly installed you can login into it as root user
 ```
 pd login debian
 ```